 Consider product lifespan.
 On establishing maintainability/reliability/availability, consider a software product lifespan.
 The longer it is, the more sense it makes to develop a highly maintainable solution.
 In other words, if you’re building an MVP to test assumptions, there’s no need to invest in the quality of development this early.

-This non-functional requirement assures that all data inside the system or its part will be protected against malware attacks or unauthorized access.
+SecuritySecurity is a non-functional requirement assuring all data inside the system or its part will be protected against malware attacks or unauthorized access.
 But there’s a catch.
 The lion’s share of security non-functional requirements can be translated into concrete functional counterparts.
 If you want to protect the admin panel from unauthorized access, you would define the login flow and different user roles as system behavior or user actions.

 Example of security requirement: